ridatadiscoverycenter/erddap-docker/README.md

 2. In `content/erddap/setup.xml` the `baseUrl` field will point to to `http://localhost:8080` instead of `https://pricaimcit.services.brown.edu`.

+To run ERDDAP with real data locally, you'll need to grab the data from `pricaimcit.services.brown.edu:/isilon_erddap/buoy_data` and put it in a folder called `buoy_data` in the root of this project.

 ## Running Locally

 To start the container run `docker-compose -f docker-compose.dev.yml up -d`.
 To check that the service is